dnanexus-archive/bigtop/README.md

   * [#webxr-gamepad-support](chrome://flags#webxr-gamepad-support)
   * [#oculus-vr](chrome://flags#oculus-vr)

 To view in virtual reality, you need a compatible VR headset.
-This has been tested with the Oculus Rift and the HTC Vive.
+This has been tested with the Oculus Rift, HTC Vive, and Google Daydream.

 ### Installation and Building